PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     }

 Arguments for this function are pointers to request and response data.
-All services are called the same way, even if it does not carry any data, in that case these are pointer of void type.
+All services are called the same way even if it does not carry any data.
+In that case these are pointer of void type.

 Prepare string with response description: